runwhen-contrib/rw-public-codecollection/codebundles/k8s-kubectl-namespace-healthcheck/README.md

 # Kubernetes Namespace Health Check
-Periodically inspect the state of a Kubernetes namespace to determine if its score is 1 (healthy) or 0 (unhealthy) using kubectl.
+Check the health of a Kubernetes namespace and its objects.

 # SLI
 Periodically inspect the state of a Kubernetes namespace to determine if its score is 1 (healthy) or 0 (unhealthy).
 Supports values that are between 0 and 1 depending on the result of each test.
 The suite of checks considered are: